Jaime Durán

 Jaime Durán Gómez (born 2 December 1981) is a Mexican former professional footballer who played as a defender.

 Club career

 Durán began his career in the youth ranks of Futbol Club Atlas and made his First Division debut on August 14, 1999, in a 2–3 loss to Tigres.
 He became a regular for Atlas appearing in a total of 139 matches in his seven years at the club, which includes 14 liguilla matches.
 Durán than moved on to Puebla before being loaned out to León and Monarcas Morelia in subsequent years.
 After having a fine season with Monarcas Morelia in which he appeared in 23 matches, he decided to explore opportunities in Europe.
-In January, 2009 he joined Skoda Xanthi in the Greek Super League.
+In January, 2009 he joined Skoda Xanthi in the Super League Greece.

 International career

 Jaime Durán has represented Mexico at various youth levels.
 He was also a member of the Mexican U23 team.